Discriminative Correlation Filter with Channel and Spatial Reliability: Experimental analysis

 Tracking speed is an important factor of many real-world tracking problems.
 Table~\ref{tab:real-time} thus compares several related and well-known trackers (including the best-performing tracker on the VOT2016 challenge) in terms of speed and VOT performance measures.
 Speed measurements on a single CPU are computed on Intel Core i7 3.4GHz standard desktop.

-The proposed CSR-DCF performs on par with the VOT2016 best-performing CCOT~\cite{danelljan_eccv2016_ccot}, which applies deep ConvNets, with respect to VOT measures, while being 20 times faster than the CCOT.
+The CSR-DCF performs on par with the VOT2016 best-performing CCOT~\citep{danelljan_eccv2016_ccot}, which applies deep ConvNets, with respect to VOT measures, while being 20 times faster than the CCOT.
 The CCOT was modified by replacing the computationally intensive deep features with the same simple features used in CSR-DCF.
 The resulting tracker, indicated by CCOT*, is still ten times slower than CSR-DCF, while the performance drops by over 15\%.
-The proposed CSR-DCF performs twice as fast as the related SRDCF~\cite{danelljan2015srdcf}, while achieving approximately $25\%$ better tracking results.
-The speed of baseline real-time trackers like DSST~\cite{danelljan2014accurate} and Struck~\cite{hare_struck} is comparable to CSR-DCF, but their tracking performance is significantly poorer.
-The fastest compared tracker, KCF~\cite{henriques2015tracking} runs much faster than real-time, but delivers a significantly poorer performance than CSR-DCF.
+The CSR-DCF performs twice as fast as the related SRDCF~\citep{srdcf_iccv2015}, while achieving approximately $25\%$ better tracking results.
+The speed of baseline real-time trackers like DSST~\citep{danelljan2014accurate} and Struck~\citep{hare_struck} is comparable to CSR-DCF, but their tracking performance is significantly poorer.
+The fastest compared tracker, KCF~\citep{henriques2015tracking} runs much faster than real-time, but delivers a significantly poorer performance than CSR-DCF.

-The experiments show that the CSR-DCF performs at comparably to the state-of-the-art trackers which apply computationally demanding high-dimensional features, but runs considerably faster and delivers top tracking performance among the real-time trackers.
+The experiments show that the CSR-DCF tracks comparably to the state-of-the-art trackers which apply computationally demanding high-dimensional features, but runs considerably faster and delivers top tracking performance among the real-time trackers.

+The average speed of our tracker measured on the VOT 2016 dataset is approximately 13 frames-per-second\footnote{With some basic code optimization and refactoring we speed-up our algorithm to 19 FPS without significant performance drop (only one additional failure on VOT2016 dataset).} or 77 milliseconds per-frame.
+Figure~\ref{fig:time_pie_chart} shows the processing time required by each step of the CSR-DCF.
+A tracking iteration is divided into two steps: (i) target localization and (ii) the visual model update.
+Target localization takes in average 35 milliseconds at each frame and is composed of two sub-steps: estimation of object translation (23ms) and scale change estimation (12ms).
+The visual model update step takes on average 42 milliseconds.
+It consists of three sub-steps: spatial reliability map estimation (16ms), filter update (12ms) and scale model update (14ms).
+Filter optimization, which is part of the filter update step, takes on average 7 milliseconds.